n1ghtmare/Nox/README.md

 ===

 A light, simple, flexible and generally awesome micro ORM.
-The core of Nox is a single file which can do a lot by itself and it is is build with extinsibility in mind.
+The core of Nox (The Conductor) is a single class which can do a lot by itself and it is is build with extinsibility in mind.
-Additionally Nox comes with a build in generic repository so you can quickly plug any type and have the repository ready for usage.
+Additionally Nox comes with a build in generic repository to help you get quickly into the action.

 Simple usage
 ------------